OmarMohGh/MUTAAFI-Platform/README.md

 ## 📌 What is MUTAAFI?

-**MUTAAFI** (مُتعافِي — Arabic for *one who recovers / gets well*) is a full-stack AI fitness and nutrition platform.
+**MUTAAFI** (مُتعافِي ) is a full-stack AI fitness and nutrition platform.
 It generates personalized meal and workout plans, tracks daily activity, and answers health questions through a conversational AI coach — all tailored to the authenticated user's body metrics, goals, and dietary restrictions.

 The platform is built around three core AI systems: